Voting & Election Information

 The Village of Hawthorn Woods’s Village Clerk’s Office has received a packet of information from the Lake County Clerk for the April 6, 2021 Consolidated Election.
-One (1) Mayor seat for a full term (4 years) and three (3) Village Trustee seats for a full term (4 years) will be up for election for the Village of Hawthorn Woods.
+One (1) Mayor seat for a full term (4 years), three (3) Village Trustee seats for a full term (4 years), and one (1) Village Trustee seat for an unexpired term (2 years) will be up for election for the Village of Hawthorn Woods.
 Please call Donna Lobaito, Village Clerk, at (847) 540-5222 for more information.

 For additional information on the Consolidated Election, please visit the Office of the County Clerk’s website.

 Nomination papers are now available for circulation for the April 6, 2021 Consolidated Election.
 Petition forms can be obtained on the Village of Hawthorn Woods’ website at www.vhw.org, or contact Donna Lobaito, Village Clerk at (847) 540-5222 or email@example.com to have nominating papers sent via mail or email.
 At this time, due to the ongoing pandemic, Village Hall offices remain closed to the public.

 Notice of Filing Period:

 Village Hall will be open December 14, 2020 through December 21, 2020 for the limited purpose of filing the nominating papers.
 Furthermore, if a Simultaneous Filing Lottery is necessary, Village Hall will be open at 9:00 a.m. on December 30, 2020 for the limited purpose of the lottery.